marcpfuller/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 ### Configuration Overrides

-Any configuration setting from a service's `configuration.toml` file can be overridden by environment variables.
+Any configuration setting from a service's `configuration.yaml` file can be overridden by environment variables.
 The environment variable names have the following format:

 ```toml
 <TOM-SECTION-NAME>_<TOML-KEY-NAME>